Input Validation

 What can go wrong.
 In a commit-and-reveal protocol, each party sends a commitment during round 1 and opens it during round 2.
 If the commitment scheme does not bind each commitment to the identity of its opener (for example, by hashing in the party’s ID and session ID), a rushing adversary, one who observes honest parties’ messages before sending its own in the same round, can copy an honest party’s commitment byte-for-byte, then copy the opening during the reveal phase.
 Both parties end up revealing the same value.

 Security implication.
 Consider a Blum coinflip: Alice and Bob commit to random bits $v_A, v_B$ and open to produce $v = v_A \oplus v_B$.
 A corrupt Bob who copies Alice’s commitment, then copies her opening, makes $v_B = v_A$, so the output is always $v_A \oplus v_A = 0$, the coin no longer flips.
-The same pattern breaks the SPDZ MAC-check sub-protocol in two-party settings: when parties commit to their $z_i$ shares and an honest $P_1$’s commitment is copied, the reconstructed $z = z_1 + z_1 = 0$ and the MAC check passes for any opened value $a'$, defeating the integrity guarantee on every wire of the circuit.
+The same pattern breaks the SPDZ MAC-check sub-protocol in two-party settings over a characteristic-two field: when parties commit to their $z_i$ shares and an honest $P_1$’s commitment is copied, the reconstructed $z = z_1 + z_1 = 0$ and the MAC check passes for any opened value $a'$, defeating the integrity guarantee on every wire of the circuit.

 How to avoid.
-Bind every commitment to its opener’s identity (and to the session).
+Bind every commitment to its opener’s identity and to the session.
 Two standard constructions:

 - Hash-based commitment with opener ID and session ID: